Product Name: Synagen IQ

 L-Theanine – UNKNOWN DOSAGE

 L-Theanine is an amino acid that is found in black and green tea.
 Using it shows positive effects on focus and attention.
 People also report being more relaxed.
-I recommend combining it with caffeine in the ratio of 1:2.
-I objectively doubt that Synagen contains this ratio.
+We recommend combining it with caffeine in the ratio of 1:2.

 L-Tyrosine – UNKNOWN DOSAGE

 L-Tyrosine is a decent nootropic that is effective for people in stressful situations.
-If you are taking a daily nootropic supplement, I believe you won’t notice any benefits by supplementing L-Tyrosine.
-If you decide to supplement it, I recommend taking up to 200 mg per day.
+If you are taking a daily nootropic supplement, we believe you won’t notice any benefits by supplementing L-Tyrosine.
+If you decide to supplement it, we recommend taking up to 200 mg per day.

 Phosphatidylserine – UNKNOWN DOSAGE